togajs/tunic/README.md

 - `options` `{Object}` Optional grammar overrides.
   - `options.extension` _`RegExp`_ - Matches the file extension or extensions which are handled by this parser.
-  - `options.blockIndents` _`RegExp`_ - Matches any leading characters that are valid as DocBlock indentation, such as whitespace or asterisks.
+  - `options.blockIndent` _`RegExp`_ - Matches any leading characters that are valid as DocBlock indentation, such as whitespace or asterisks.
 Used for normalization.
   - `options.blockParse` _`RegExp`_ - Matches the content of a DocBlock, where the first capturing group is the content without the start and end comment characters.
 Used for normalization.
   - `options.blockSplit` _`RegExp`_ - Splits code and docblocks into alternating chunks.
   - `options.tagParse` _`RegExp`_ - Matches the various parts of a tag where parts are captured in the following order: